Proposal Preparation Instructions and Requirements for SBIR/STTR

 State the topic name and subtopic letter(s) that the Phase I proposal was submitted under in Phase I.

 Box 2:Intellectual Merit.
-A summary paragraph limited to 200 words addressing the intellectual merits of the proposed activity.
+A summary paragraph addressing the intellectual merits of the proposed activity.
+The first paragraph of the Intellectual Merit MUST begin with the name of the Program (i.e. “This Small Business Innovation Research Phase II project” or “This Small Business Technology Transfer Phase II project”), as appropriate.
 No proprietary information should be included in the summary.
 Include a brief identification of the problem or opportunity, the research objectives, a description of the research, and the anticipated results.

 Box 3: Broader/Commercial Impact.
-A summary paragraph limited to 200 words addressing the broader impacts/commercial potential of the proposed activity.
-Include information on the potential commercial value, societal impact, and enhanced scientific and technological understanding
+A summary paragraph addressing the broader impacts/commercial potential of the proposed activity.
+Include information on the potential commercial value, societal impact, and enhanced scientific and technological understanding.

 The Project Description cannot exceed 15 pages, and all parts must be labeled as presented below.
 Upload this section (Parts 1-5) as one file.
 You must first create this file with an editor that outputs Adobe-compatible .PDF files.
 The project description should contain subsections labeled in the following manner: